rahildoshi97/materforge/docs/how-to/define_materials.md

 ## Validation and Error Handling

-PyMatLib's new architecture includes comprehensive validation:
+MaterForge's new architecture includes comprehensive validation:

 - **Composition validation**: Ensures fractions sum to 1.0
 - **Temperature validation**: Checks for monotonicity and physical validity